Skip to main content

 Customers Responsibility

-The Amazon PII data we collect on your behalf is stored in a private, trusted customer-owned data lake or cloud warehouse.
+The Amazon PII data we collect for you must be stored in a private, trusted customer-owned data lake or cloud warehouse.
 As a result, any customer receiving Amazon PII data must comply with the Amazon Data Protection Policy (DPP) and Acceptable Use Policies (AUP).

 References: